-Hawa Mahal, which means the Palace of Winds, is one of the most important landmarks in the city of Jaipur.
-Located in Pink City Jaipur, it is a five-storey building made in a pyramidal shape and stands 15-metres tall.
+Hawa Mahal, meaning the Palace of Winds, is one of the most important landmarks in Jaipur and one of the best places to visit in the city.
+It is a five-storey building made in a pyramidal shape and stands 15-metres tall.

-Built by Maharaja Sawai Pratap Singh in 1799, it was designed to allow royal women to witness city life and street festivals while being able to remain out of public view.
+Built by Maharaja Sawai Pratap Singh in 1799, it was designed to allow royal women to witness city life and street festivals while remaining out of public view.

 The palace is made of red and pink sandstone in the shape of Lord Krishna’s crown.
 It comprises of 953 windows, or "jharokhas", and has a gorgeous façade that resembles a honeycomb.

 Today the monument overlooks a busy city street.
 From the top of the palace, you can get amazing views of the City Palace, Sireh Deori Bazaar, and Jantar Mantar.